5G-MAG/Getting-Started/pages/applications.md

 ---
 layout: default
-title: Application Areas
+title: Build your Application
 nav_order: 2
 has_children: true
 ---

 <img src="../assets/images/Banner_ReferenceTools.png" />

-# Application Areas of the Projects
+# Build your Application

+### I'd like to setup my application in the domain of... (please select below).

 <table>
   <tr>